How to Apply for Financial Aid

 Filing Your FAFSA

-Guilford College has a priority FAFSA filing deadline of Feb.
-15, 2020.
-However, due to the high number of FAFSA applications received, grant funding is awarded on a first come, first served basis; therefore, it is important to submit the FAFSA and any other requested information as soon as possible.
+Guilford College has a priority FAFSA filing deadline of February 15 of every year!
+However, due to the high number of FAFSA applications received, grant funding is awarded on a first-come, first-served basis; therefore, it is important to submit the FAFSA and any other requested information as soon as possible.
 Students may be required to submit information in addition to the FAFSA.
 This additional documentation, if required, must be submitted in order to be considered for financial aid.
 The FAFSA and additional documents should be submitted as early as possible in order to optimize aid eligibility.

 Additional Financial Aid Forms and Information